In the first of this two-part series on drum editing in Reaper, we look at getting your transients to land perfectly on the grid.

 - At this point, all of the grouped hits should be right on the grid.

 Listen back to the drum recording.
 It should sound tight, but you may well notice spaces in the performance where Reaper moved items but didn't fill the gaps.
-Next month, we'll be looking at how to smoothly fill those gaps.
+In Part 2, we'll be looking at how to smoothly fill those gaps.
 See you then!